Understanding the E-E-A-T update

-It’s been a good few years since the initial E-A-T algorithm rollout and while many brands have been unaffected, organic changes have hit ‘Your Money or Your Life’ (YMYL) websites the hardest.
+It’s been a while since the initial E-E-A-T algorithm rollout and whilst there have been additional updates along the way, many brands have been unaffected.
+However, we have seen that organic changes have hit ‘Your Money or Your Life’ (YMYL) websites the hardest.

-In this article we’ll discuss what types of brands are considered Y-M-Y-L and how their content can be future-proofed in order to withstand the E-A-T algorithm.
+In this article we’ll discuss what types of brands are considered Y-M-Y-L and how their content can be future-proofed in order to withstand the E-E-A-T algorithm.

 What is Y-M-Y-L?